LEGENDS AND CULTURE IN ICELAND: TRAVEL JOURNAL TO LEARN HOW TO PRESERVE THE LOCAL EUROPEAN HERITAGE. THINK GLOBALLY, ACT LOCALLY.

 - Participants departure.

-LEGENDS AND CULTURE: THINK GLOBALLY, ACT LOCALLY course will attend courses during academic course 2021 and 2022 in following dates:
+LEGENDS AND CULTURE: THINK GLOBALLY, ACT LOCALLY course will attend sessions during 2021, 2022 and 2023 in following dates:

 ICELAND – REYKJAVÍK: